AyeshPerera25/Online_Reservation_System/README.md

 2. Architecture.

    2.1.
-Design Architecture
+Design Architecture.

    ![image](https://github.com/AyeshPerera25/Online_Reservation_System/blob/development/Images/img_2.png?raw=true)

   2.2.
-Components
+Components.

   Implemented system designed with the following main components and JAVA JDK version 11 has been used for developing the system.